overtomanu/sample-spring-logback-xml-project/README.md

 Log files will be rolled over, compressed and kept in separate year and month folders.

-ALso, it is configured such that dev and prod profiles will have different log levels.
+Also, it is configured such that dev and prod profiles will have different log levels.